Timberlog Lane from at least the early part of the 20th century was one of the

-longest roads in pre-new town Basildon being a continuation of Nevendon Road from a junction with Burnt Mills Road
+longest roads in pre-new town Basildon.
+The road formed a continuation of Nevendon Road from a junction with Burnt Mills Road

-to the High Road/London Road junction at Vange.
+in Nevendon to the junction with High Road/London Road at Vange.

-Its length was shortened in the 1960s to form a new junction with
+length was shortened to form a new junction with Clay Hill Road, which had in 1963 been extended over the course of Bull

-Clay Hill Road, and the section from the new junction to the Barge was subsequently renamed Clay Hill Road in 1964.
-Later
+Road.
+The southern section from the new junction to the Barge public house was subsequently renamed Clay Hill Road in

 Unless otherwise specified, all photographs appearing on the Basildon History website, are the